The EUI ranks second out of DAC donors when it comes to total bilateral allocable funding for projects related to gender equality.

 - Having the EU lead by example by establishing gender-responsive and gender-balanced leadership at top political and management levels; and

 Gender equality is addressed through the Global Challenges thematic budget line: The 2021-2027 NDICI Global Challenges budget line includes support to SRHR and child protection systems and the provision for protection against GBV, particularly in situations of instability.
 Additionally, gender equality is mainstreamed as a priority for geographic programming.
+In December 2022, the EC and ten EU member states, together with three African Regional Economic Communities, launched a new initiative to advance SRHR in Africa, to which the EC contributed EUR60 million ( US$63 million) for 2023-2027.

 Explore other deep-dives